 How else do you enjoy your BBQ pulled pork?
 Tell me!! 😀

 - Homemade BBQ Sauce for Pulled Pork*

 *Substitutes: If you don’t want to make your own Dry Rub or BBQ Sauce for Pulled Pork, substitute them with your favorite store bought Dry Rub & BBQ Sauce. 😀

 - Fat separator – This is such a handy tool!
 Instead of scooping the fatty oil with a ladle or spoon a little at a time, this fat separator will help you quickly separate the fat/oil from the BBQ sauce.

-- Constructed of heat-resistant plastic
+- BPA-free, heat-resistant plastic

 - BEAR PAWS Shredder Claws – If you want to feel like Wolverine from X-Men, get these claws to shred your meat!!! 😛 It saves you a lot of time and makes pulling pork so much easier and FUN.
 Some people use these claws to pick up hot food too.
 We’re still debating whether we should get the black one or pink one.
 Hehehe~ What do you think?

 - TIME SAVER - Bear Paws are the answer to perfectly shredded meat without the mess and...